lilmoat/solana-raydium-sniper-bot/README.md

 # Raydium Sniper Bot

 **The Raydium Sniper Bot** aims to catch new pools on Raydium and execute buy/sell transactions to make a profit.
-It allows for manual and automated trading, giving users the flexibility to optimize their strategies and maximize returns. (will upload a video of the bot v2 in action soon)
+It allows for manual and automated trading, giving users the flexibility to optimize their strategies and maximize returns.
+I entered a small amount of sol for testing purposes, but you can adjust it to suit your strategy.

 ## Key Features